clartaq/cwiki/resources/private/md/Work_Notes.md

 ##### Move the keyboard shortcuts into their own namespace, 24 Nov 2018, 01:35:25 pm. #####

 Created the `keyboard-shortcuts` namespace and moved all keyboard shortcut code there, 24 Nov 2018, 03:52:14 pm.
 Made the core file a little less cluttered in anticipation of addition shortcut code.

+##### Start Adding some Keyboard Shortcuts, 22 Nov 2018, 04:54:22 PM. #####

+There has been a long-standing​ issue in the repository about adding some keyboard shortcuts in the editor.
+Finally started implementing​ them.
+See [[Technical Note on Keyboard Shortcuts]].

 ##### Update the icon fonts to include "shift left", "shift right" and "timestamp" icons, 24 Nov 2018, 01:37:08 pm. ###